 The baron was about to speak when Melondthera, caught from the corner of her eye.
 The son outraged spurring his horse towards Melondthera hand raised as if slap her.
 “How dare you speak thus without permission to my father woman.”

 Before he could reach Melondthera, she raised a hand “Lif Ahn!”
 She didn’t usually cast a spell in this manner so all could hear.
 In this case, she considered it would demonstrate what she was capable of and who she was.
 As the spell hit the son, he felt a sudden wrench as an invisible force lifted him out of the saddle propelling him back to land on his side on the grass.
-He gasped, the wind knocked out of him; groaning as got to his knees rubbing his left shoulder grimacing in pain.
+He gasped, the wind knocked out of him; groaning as he got to his knees rubbing his left shoulder grimacing in pain.
 Tension mounted as Melondthera’s forces drew weapons, Tanya and Andry moved up on either side of Melondthera.
-The captain of the baron’s men drew his sword in challenge his men raising their weapons stepping forward a few paces.
+The baron’s captain drew his sword in challenge his men raising their weapons stepping forward a few paces.

 The Baron finally locked eyes with Melondthera, raising a hand to call a halt to his men.
 A slight twitch of his left eye the only indication of any kind of fear.
 “So it's true you are a witch.”
 He paused looking down at his son and sighed.
 “Get up Jaron and apologise to the lady for your rudeness.”